go-faster/oteldb/internal/ytlocal/README.md

 This will build the `yt-builder` image.

-To reuse prebuild image, skip this step:
+To reuse prebuilt image, skip this step:
 ```bash
 cd _ytwork